phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

         // Let's print out the context here and see what we have System.out.println(context);

-        // Here get the person from the datastore.
+        // Get the person from the datastore here.
     }
 }